How many MB in a GB? Understanding mobile data

+Many of these estimates come directly from an about.com article on mobile data with data compiled from various carrier estimates of the average smartphone data usage of specific smartphone activities.
+We also used numerous other sources to update those numbers where necessary.
 These figures are based on using mobile data on your smartphone and don’t take tethering into account.
-Mobile versions of web sites are designed to be less data heavy than their non-mobile counterparts.
+Mobile versions of websites are designed to be less data heavy than their non-mobile counterparts.

 Small – 100 MB

-If we say the average email (including attachments) is 350 KB a piece, we can send and receive over 285 emails and still stay within the 100 MB Small bucket.
-Or, we can visit about 556 web pages in a given month, assuming an average of 250 KB per site.
-We can stream around 100 minutes of music or upload 50 high quality photos.
+If we say the average text-only email is 20 KB a piece, we can send and receive about 5,000 such emails and still stay within the 100 MB Small bucket.
+Or, we can visit about 50 web pages in a given month, assuming an average of 2 MB per site (yep – modern web pages have gotten quite a bit heftier).
+We can stream around 100 minutes of music or upload 50 high-quality photos.

 Medium – 500 MB

-Most Ting customers use the Medium bucket for data.
-Here, you can use mobile data without much worry; sending and receiving emails, settling bar bets with a quick visit to Wikipedia, sharing social media updates with abandon and downloading the odd application while mobile.
+Here, as a dedicated Wi-Fi user you can use mobile data when necessary (that is, when there’s no Wi-Fi available) without much worry; sending and receiving emails, settling bar bets with a quick visit to Wikipedia, and sharing occasional social media updates.
 By the numbers, 500 MB of mobile data allows for: